Michael King (historian): Life

 Following King's death, an essay of his on John Money was published in an exhibition catalogue for the Eastern Southland Gallery in Gore; King had wanted to write a full biography on Money, but had been unable to get a sufficient grant to do so.

 Death

-King and his second wife, Maria Jungowska, were killed when their car crashed into a tree and caught fire near Maramarua, on State Highway 2 in the north Waikato.
+King and his second wife, Maria Jungowska, were killed when their car crashed into a tree and caught fire near Maramarua, on State Highway 2 in north Waikato.
 The cause of the crash was a mystery at the time, but a coroner's inquest determined it was most likely caused by driver inattention.

 Honours and awards

 In 1980, King won the Feltex television writers' award, and was awarded a Winston Churchill Fellowship.
 In the 1988 New Year Honours, he was appointed an Officer of the Order of the British Empire, for services to literature.
 Also in 1988, he received a Fulbright Visiting Writers' Fellowship.

 He won several prizes at the New Zealand Book Awards: the award for non-fiction in 1978; the Wattie Book of the Year Award in 1984 and 1990; and in 2004 his book, The Penguin History of New Zealand, was overwhelmingly voted the readers' choice award winner.
 He received New Zealand Literary Fund awards in 1987 and 1989, and was the Burns Fellow at the University of Otago in 1998–1999.

 King was winner of the 2003 Prime Minister's Award for Literary Achievement in non-fiction, and the same year The New Zealand Herald named him New Zealander of the Year.